takanory/slides/20190824pyconmy/PITCHME.md

 Note:

-* Using Requests in Python is like this.
+* Using Requests is like this.
 It's easy to us.

 +++